itsgabrielu/ts-utils/src/misc/coin-change/README.md

 | 11        | 2    | 9                                 | Continue | 3                                      | 4                                         | Keep                          |
 | 11        | 1    | 10                                | Continue | 3                                      | 3                                         | Keep                          |

-We can then get the minimum number of coins of 3
+After reaching all possible coin choices and the final amount, we can then get the minimum number of coins as `dp[11] = 3`.

 # References